vitejs/vite/docs/config/server-options.md

 ::: warning Using Vite on Windows Subsystem for Linux (WSL) 2

 When running Vite on WSL2, file system watching does not work when a file is edited by Windows applications (non-WSL2 process).
 This is due to [a WSL2 limitation](https://github.com/microsoft/WSL/issues/4739).
+This also applies to running on Docker with a WSL2 backend.

 To fix it, you could either: